AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 {style="table-layout:auto"}

+>[!NOTE]
+>
+> You don't need to add any parameters for `username` and `password` in the configuration below.
+When you add `"grant": "OAUTH2_PASSWORD"` in the destination configuration, the system will request the user to provide a username and password in the Experience Platform UI, when they authenticate to your destination.

 To set up this authentication method for your destination, add the following lines to your configuration, in the `/destinations` [endpoint](/help/destination-configuration.md):

 ``` json